 As you can see, Power Query throws an error saying: “Expression.Error: There were too many elements in the enumeration to complete the operation.“

 In this case, column 1, which refers to month 1, receives the values N1, N2, N3, N4 and N5.
-The reason for the error is that for each month column, Power Query tries to force all values into a single cell.
+The error appears because, for each month column, Power Query tries to force all values into a single cell.
 As there is no aggregation function added, Power Query does not know how to handle this and kindly returns an expression error.

-To be able to Pivot the text values there’s two main roads you can take.
+To be able to Pivot the text values, there are two main roads you can take.
 We will handle both in the following section.

 Using an Aggregation Function

 As we learned in the previous chapter, the problem is that during the Pivot operation, multiple items are associated with each column.
 And Power Query tries to put multiple values into a single cell.

 To solve this, let’s take a closer look at the function generated when we do the Pivot Column operation.
-In the last picture, you can see that the Table.Pivot function is applied when pivoting columns.
+In the last picture, you can see the Table.Pivot function is applied when pivoting columns.

 The arguments for this function are:

 - a table (the table to transform)

 - pivotValues as a list (the unique values that will turn into columns)

 - AttributeColumn as text (the column that needs to be pivoted)

 - ValueColumn as Text (the value column for the Aggregate Value Function)

 - Optionally: an aggregationFunction

 The first four arguments are already provided in the above formula on lines 2-5.
 You will now make some minor adjustments by including the 5th argument: the Aggregation Function.

 If we want to make all values visible in the same cell, one way to go is to use the Text.Combine function.
 This function takes a list as its first argument and an optional separator as its second argument.
 Here, you can find all functions that result in a list, those should also work here.

 To combine the text values into a single cell, you can add the following code as 5th optional argument: each Text.Combine( _ , ” , “).
 Resulting in the following code: